yuantn/MI-AOD/README.md

 tar -xf VOCtest_06-Nov-2007.tar
 tar -xf VOCtrainval_11-May-2012.tar
 ```

 After that, please modify the corresponding dataset directory in this repository, they are located in:

 ```
 Line 1 of configs/MIAOD.py: data_root='$YOUR_DATASET_PATH/VOCdevkit/'
 Line 1 of configs/_base_/voc0712.py: data_root='$YOUR_DATASET_PATH/VOCdevkit/'
 ```

-Please change the ` $YOUR_DATASET_PATH `s above to your actual dataset directory (i.e., the directory where you intend to put the downloaded VOC tar file).
+Please change the `$YOUR_DATASET_PATH`s above to your actual dataset directory (i.e., the directory where you intend to put the downloaded VOC tar file).

-And please use the absolute path (i.e., start with ` / `) but not a relative path (i.e., start with ` ./ ` or ` ../ `）.
+And please use the absolute path (i.e., start with `/`) but not a relative path (i.e., start with `./` or `../`）.

+Please refer to [here](configs/README.md) for the information of other variables and parameters.

 ### Train and Test